 Films and TV

-With my books established, since 2000 I went through a spell of making dvds to accompany them.
+With my books established, from 2000 I went through a spell of making dvds to accompany them.
 The first of these, Algeria 2000 (re-released on dvd in 2006) was featured on Sky TV’s Destination Adventure series, followed by Call of the Wild (Yukon, 2001) and Desert Riders (Sahara, 2003).
-Both were subsequently broadcast on National Geographic Channel as well as something called Moto TV in 2008.
+Both were subsequently broadcast on National Geographic Channel, as well as something called Moto TV in 2008.

-I don’t claim to have any special talent or flashy SLRs but once in a while I happen to be in the right place at the right time.
-As well as illustrating the covers and colour spreads of my books and books which I’ve updated, a couple of my photos have reached the finals of photo competitions.
+I don’t claim to have any special talent or flashy DSLRs, but once in a while I happen to be in the right place at the right time.
+As well as illustrating the covers and colour spreads of my books, a couple of my photos have reached the finals of photo competitions.

-The cover of Gorge Riders dvd (left), shot at the Knox Slide in the Hamersley Ranges (also featured in the Rough Guide) was a finalist in some category or other in the Kendal Mountain Film Festival Photo Competition in 2006 – and a photo I shot of some grazing deer in the Lake District in 2009 (right) was a finalist in a wildlife photography competition.
+The cover of Gorge Riders dvd (left), shot at the Knox Slide in Western Australia’s Hamersley Ranges (also featured in the Rough Guide) was a finalist at the Kendal Mountain Film Festival Photo Competition in 2006.
+And a photo I shot of some grazing deer in the Lake District in 2009 (right) was a finalist in a wildlife photography competition.
 In 2011 an 8-page report on my Algeria tour made the front cover of 4×4 magazine.

 Not desert travels

-As Sahara tourism has become more difficult to pursue I’ve taken on other forms of adventure travel.
-In 2008 I cycled from China through the Karakoram and Hindu Kush to Chitral in Pakistan with ACTH author Steve Lord.
+As Sahara tourism has declined I’ve taken to other forms of adventure travel.
+In 2008 I cycled from China through the Karakoram and Hindu Kush to Chitral in Pakistan with ACTH author, Steve Lord.
 And a year later we took similar 800-km ride across the Himalaya from Leh to Shimla, including a sphincter-loosening ride across the Kibber Span.

-In early 2015 I published my ninth book, a 1980s urban memoir called Adventures in Motorcycling.
+In early 2015 I published my ninth book, a 1980s urban memoir called The Street Riding Years.
 It covers the same period as Desert Travels but describes an altogether different world which owes little to my sensible handbooks.
-Ride magazine named it ‘Book of the Year‘ and in 2016 I re-titled it The Street Riding Years.
+Ride magazine declared it ‘Book of the Year’.

-Now it’s 2016 so it’s time to bang out another book.
-The 7th edition of AMH was released in February after no less than 25 years in print.
-This one is the best one yet, so saturated is it with experience, hard-won know-how and some Atacama-dry humour that I’m really don’t know what to say anymore.
+In February 2016 the 7th edition of AMH was published after no less than 25 years in print.
+The new edition is the best one yet, so saturated with experience, hard-won know-how and some Atacama-dry humour that I really don’t know what to say anymore.

-I’ve also just reprinted my Desert Riders dvd shot in Algeria and Niger in 2003 just before the whole Saharan tourism house of cards came tumbling down.
+I also reprinted my Desert Riders dvd shot in Algeria and Niger in 2003 just before the whole Saharan tourism house of cards came tumbling down.